-In a manual built-in test, the outputs may also be tested; apply control system inhibit if this could initiate other systems.
+In a manual built-in test, the outputs may also be tested, and control system inhibit should be applied if this could initiate other systems.

 How the built-in test operates

 - The detector's status remains unchanged if the result of a built-in test is the same as the current status (Normal or BIT Fault). - The detector's status is changed (from Normal to BIT Fault or vice versa) if the built-in test differs from the current status.